April 23, 2023 | WAIT TIME ADVISORY

 • Your OHIP card (or applicable medical insurance card if you live outside Ontario)

-• Your current medications (prescription bottles, not dossettes) including non-prescription medications (herbals, vitamins and other ‘over the counter’ medications) – we need to know exactly what medications you are taking in order to accurately diagnose and treat your condition
+• Your current medications (prescription bottles, not dosettes) including non-prescription medications (herbals, vitamins and other ‘over the counter’ medications) – we need to know exactly what medications you are taking in order to accurately diagnose and treat your condition

 • List of any allergies/MedicAlert information